 My daughter’s car search experience came to mind recently during an encounter with a prospective client.
 The prospective client contacted me indicating that they were obtaining bids for their custodial services.
 He also informed me that they would be obtaining bids from other vendors, but that they would NOT be receiving a bid from their current vendor who was doing a poor job.
 As a side note, “getting bids” is typically code for “we are looking for the lowest price.”

-Based upon the service tasks, frequency of tasks, and expectations that they wanted, I used production rates to estimate the number of man-hours required to complete the work, and used our knowledge of janitorial wages in this market to develop our proposal.
+Based upon the service tasks, frequency of tasks, and expectations that they wanted, I used production rates to estimate the number of man-hours required to complete the work, and used our knowledge of janitorial service wages in this market to develop our proposal.
 The response that I received?
 “Your price is about 30% higher than our current price.”
 Well, of course our price was higher than their current price–that is likely the reason that they were dissatisfied with their current level of service!

 In other words, this prospective customer told us what they wanted and expected.
 However, they didn’t have enough money to purchase that type of service.
 Said another way, they were trying to purchase a Nissan Maxima with a Ford Fiesta budget.